Formula For Perimeter Of A Polygon: Complete Guide

 Step 1: Identify the Type of Polygon

 Start by classifying your shape.
-Plus, or irregular?
-Is it regular (all sides and angles equal)?
-This determines your approach Worth knowing..
+Or irregular?
+So is it regular (all sides and angles equal)?
+This determines your approach.

 • Regular polygons: Use the simplified formula.